Azure/azure-quickstart-templates/101-recovery-services-vault-create/README.md

 ## Storage Type Selection

 A Recovery Services vault can only change storage options before any backups have been configured.
 Once any backup is configured, the storage type cannot be changed.
-Use the conditional parameter to opt-in or opt-out to change the storage type.
 [Learn more](https://docs.microsoft.com/azure/backup/backup-azure-backup-faq#can-i-change-the-storage-redundancy-setting-after-a-backup).

+## Cross Region Restore
+A Recovery Services vault can only change cross region restore before any backups have been configured.
+Once any backup is configured, cross region support setting cannot be changed.
+[Learn more](https://docs.microsoft.com/en-us/azure/backup/backup-create-rs-vault#set-cross-region-restore).